pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 Everything in `get` is constant time, so `get` is constant time.
 No problem.

 Now that we've classified `get`, we can classify `set`, which uses it.
-Here is my implementation of `set` from the previous lab:
+Here is our implementation of `set` from the previous lab:

 ```java
 	public E set(int index, E element) {